Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Numerical experiments

 \subsection{Regularized approximation models for contaminated data}

 We consider

 which is the Fourier transform of the gate signal

-see \cite{bracewell1965the}.
-We use regularized least squares models to reduce Gaussian white noise added to the spectral density with the signal-noise ratio (SNR) 10 dB.
+see \citet{bracewell1965the}.
+We use regularized least squares models to reduce Gaussian white noise added to the function \eqref{gatelike} with the signal-noise ratio (SNR) 10 dB.
 The choice of $\lambda$ is critical in these models, so we first consider the relation between $\lambda$ and approximation errors to choose the optimal $\lambda$.
-We take polynomial degree $L=30$ and point set $\mathcal{X}_{100+1}$, and $\lambda=10^{-15},~10^{-14.5}~10^{-14},~,\ldots,10^{4.5},~10^{5}$ to choose the best regularization parameter.
+Let $L=30$ and $N=100$.
+We take $\lambda=10^{-15},~10^{-14.5}~10^{-14},~,\ldots,10^{4.5},~10^{5}$ to choose the best regularization parameter.
 Here we choose $\lambda=10^{-1}$.
-More advanced methods to choose the parameter $\lambda$, we refer to read \cite{lazarov2007balancing,pereverzyev2015parameter} for a further discussion.
+For more advanced methods to choose the parameter $\lambda$, we refer to \citet{lazarov2007balancing} and \citet{pereverzyev2015parameter} for a further discussion.

-Fig. \ref{fig:recover} shows that the $\ell_2-$ and $\ell_1-$regularized approximation models with $\lambda=10^{-1}$ is effective in recovering the noisy function.
+Fig. \ref{fig:recover} shows that the $\ell_2-$ and $\ell_1-$regularized approximation models with $\lambda=10^{-1}$ are effective in recovering the noisy function.
 In the case we let

-where the filter function $F$ is defined as \cite{an2012regularized}
+where the filter function $F$ is defined as \citep{an2012regularized}